Error Handling

 [let data [parse-json text]?]

-[Ok data]]If IO.read-file returns an Err, the function returns that error immediately without running the rest of the body.
-If it returns Ok, the inner value gets bound to text and execution continues.
-This gives you the conciseness of exceptions with the explicitness of Result types.
+If IO.read-file returns an Err, the function returns that error at once and the rest of the body never runs.
+If it returns Ok, the inner value binds to text and execution flows on.
+You get the brevity of exceptions with the candor of Result types.

 The ? operator works on both Result and Option.
 On None it returns None early.